 What Is Jekyll VitePress Theme?

 Jekyll is a static site generator written in Ruby.
-It turns Markdown, Liquid templates, and data files into static HTML you can deploy almost anywhere — no application server, no database, just files on a CDN.
+It turns Markdown, Liquid templates, and data files into static HTML you can deploy almost anywhere.
+There is no application server and no database, just files on a CDN.

 Jekyll powers a huge number of documentation sites and blogs, particularly in the Ruby ecosystem and GitHub Pages workflows.
 If you’ve ever pushed a docs/ folder to GitHub and had a site appear, you’ve likely used Jekyll.